Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 Then, we run \verb+starphot+ once more keeping $\beta$ fixed at the previously determined median $\beta$ to overcome the degeneration between $\alpha$ and $\beta$.
 As the Moffat FWHM estimate, we use the median value.
 For the target PSF, we use the largest maximum reliable FWHM appearing in any of the filter bands.
 The maximum reliable PSF is estimated by the median FWHM plus three times the standard deviation.
 This ensures that the chosen FWHM is large enough to ensure an accurate convolution while excluding strong outliers.

-The FWHM of our Abell 262 and Abell 1656 observations using a Gaussian as well as a Moffat fit is shown in Table \ref{tab:FWHM}.
-Using the Gaussian fit, we overestimate the true FWHM of our data by about 0.12\arcsec.
+The FWHM of our A262 and A1656 observations using a Gaussian as well as a Moffat fit is shown in Table \ref{tab:FWHM}.
+Using the Gaussian fit, we overestimate the true FWHM of our data by about 0.\arcsec12.